alexey-obukhov/psy-supabase/README.md

 The code I have written for this project is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.

+Please refer to manual how to get required free supabase anon key and project url required by this program [Supabase Setup Manual](https://alexey-obukhov.github.io/supabase_login.html)

 *Beaware, these project uses libraries which may have their own respective licenses.
+*Disclaimer: This AI tool is **not** a replacement for professional therapy and should **not** be used as a substitute for qualified mental health care.